The Bullet Points

 USS Ling Timeline

-The USS Ling is not really my interest but because she, and her fiasco, are intertwined with P-520, due to Lweis Palmer and his Louisville Naval Museum, I have posted a timeline, attempting to relate the two naval restoration failures.
+The USS Ling is not really my interest but because she, and her fiasco, are intertwined with crash boat P-520, due to Lweis Palmer and his Louisville Naval Museum, I have posted a timeline, attempting to relate the two naval restoration failures.

 1972 US Navy transfers ownership of the USS Ling to Submarine Memorial Association (SMA).
 Spokesman for the Naval Sea Systems Command stated “The Navy donated the ex-USS Ling to the Submarine Memorial Association in 1972.
 In doing so the Navy transferred physical and legal ownership of the vessel to the SMA.
 The Navy has no ownership in the vessel and has not and cannot provide permission to the LNM on any issues related to the ex-USS Ling.”